• Skip to primary navigation

 roll out dough, spread with cheese mixture, top with tomatoes

-egg wash the sides, sprinkle with parmesan and drizzle olive oil + salt & pepper over the tomatoes and bake in the oven
+egg wash the sides, sprinkle with parm, drizzle oil, s&p and bake

 Cooks Tips

-• For the flakiest most delicate crust possible, start with very cold butter.
+• For a flakier and more delicate pastry dough, start with very cold butter.

-• Salt the tomatoes to release their liquid and prevent a soggy crust.
+• Remember to salt the tomatoes to release their liquid and prevent a soggy crust.

-• Embrace galettes inner chill on don’t worry about perfection when assembling.
+• Embrace galettes inner chill and don’t worry about perfection when assembling.

-Check out our Tomato Confit, Tomato, Strawberry & Watermelon Gazpacho, Baked Feta with Tomatoes, Pasta with Cherry Tomatoes & Burrata, Tomato Puff Pastry Tart, Chicken with Tomatoes, and learn all about Rainbow Tomatoes here!
+Check out our Tomato Confit, Tomato, Gazpacho, Baked Feta with Tomatoes, Pasta with Tomatoes & Burrata, Tomato Puff Pastry Tart, and learn all about Rainbow Tomatoes too!

 Let’s make waves in the kitchen!